 The Father has sent the Spirit of His dear Son into our hearts crying, Abba, Father.
 His life is in us; Christ in

-us, the hope of glory; His love is in our hearts.
+us, the hope of glory; His love and life is in our hearts.

 Jeremiah 29:13 And ye shall seek me, and find

 me, when ye shall search for me with all your heart.